veebch/clock/README.md

 Copy the files from this repository to your pico using Thonny

 Edit the file firstruntime.txt to the time that the clock is showing before the first run.
-This *should* be the only time you need to do this.
+This *should* be the only time you need to do this, the code should be able to keep track of time after power-off after this.

 # Licence